django-cms/djangocms-audio/README.rst

 Note that the provided templates are very minimal by design.
 You are encouraged to adapt and override them to your project's requirements.

-This addon provides a ``standard`` template for all instances.
+This addon provides a ``default`` template for all instances.
 You can provide additional template choices by adding a ``DJANGOCMS_AUDIO_TEMPLATES`` setting::